godardma/oculus_ros2/README.md

 For other problems, feel free to contact the maintainer at pierre.narvor@ensta-bretagne.fr. retrievable, regardless of your system network configuration.

+**This version of the driver mainly relies on Pierre's work.
+Yet some modifications have been made to handle 16-bit pings especially.
+For questions regarding the oculus_ros2 part, feel free to contact mgodard00@outlook.com**

 The oculus_sonar library should always detect the IP of a plugged in Oculus sonar and will print it to stdout.
 If you do not have access to stdout, a tool